openAgile/CommitStream.Web/doc/environments.md

 ### How to Deploy

 * PUSH commits to develop branch
-* Azure will redploy from the branch
+* Azure will re-deploy from the branch

 ## STAGING